tiangolo/meinheld-gunicorn-docker/README.md

 * [`python3.6-alpine3.8` _(Dockerfile)_](https://github.com/tiangolo/meinheld-gunicorn-docker/blob/master/python3.6-alpine3.8/Dockerfile)
 * [`python3.7-alpine3.8` _(Dockerfile)_](https://github.com/tiangolo/meinheld-gunicorn-docker/blob/master/python3.7-alpine3.8/Dockerfile)

+**Note**: Note: There are [tags for each build date](https://hub.docker.com/r/tiangolo/meinheld-gunicorn/tags).
+If you need to "pin" the Docker image version you use, you can select one of those tags.
+E.g. `tiangolo/meinheld-gunicorn:python3.7-2019-10-15`.

 # meinheld-gunicorn

 [**Docker**](https://www.docker.com/) image with [**Meinheld**](http://meinheld.org/) managed by [**Gunicorn**](https://gunicorn.org/) for high-performance web applications in **[Python](https://www.python.org/) 3.7** and **3.6** with performance auto-tuning.
 Optionally with Alpine Linux.